tozeon/tozeon/README.md

 ## Repositories

 Most of my repositories are private, but I do have some listed as public.
 I like to keep things organized, so you will notice a lot of [**archived**](https://docs.github.com/en/repositories/archiving-a-github-repository/archiving-repositories) repositories.
 Like the status implies, I've archived them because they are projects/programs that are no longer being maintained.
-If you have any questions about any of them, please reach out to me.
+If you have any questions about any of them, please reach out to me!